Biography

 Grampians Health

-I consult with clinicians engaged in research to support their study design and statistical analyses.
-This ranges from helping develop research questions and writing protocols to performing statistical analysis and interpreting results.
+I consulted with clinicians engaged in research to support their study design and statistical analyses.
+This ranged from helping develop research questions and writing protocols to performing statistical analysis and interpreting results.
 I also developed educational materials and delivered seminars for clinicians on the topic of good research practices.

 Biostatistician